 Deciding on a back-up plan ahead of time is the key here.
 Our students need to know what they will do ahead of time (including what they will say!) so that there is less to process in the moment.

 Now, when they encounter a problem with their original plan, they are ready to use their self-talk skills to think something like, “This is no big deal.
 I have a back-up plan.
 I was ready for this!”

-If you want to learn more about executive functioning and what to do within your speech therapy sessions, I’d recommend learning from the experts!
+If you want to learn more about executive functioning skills and what to do within your speech therapy sessions, I’d recommend learning from the experts!
 I’ve linked a few helpful resources below: